ucsf-wynton/wynton-website-hpc/docs/howto/storage-size.md

         boblab| 34001||      0 Byte|   40.00 TiB||        0|unlimited
 ```

-Note that this storage is shared among all group members and does _not_ count toward your personal disk quota under `/wynton/home/`.
+Note that this storage is shared among all group members and does _not_ count toward your personal disk quota under `/wynton/home/` or `/wynton/protected/home`.

+## Group disk quota on `wynton/protected/project`

+Generally, single labs/groups should be group quota.

+PHI/Projects are for IRBs that are either subgroups of the lab/group or supergroups that encompass more than one group.